Aman Doktor

-Aman Doktor (Oh!
-Doctor) is Candan Erçetin's seventh studio album.
+Aman Doktor ('Oh!
+Doctor') is Turkish singer-songwriter Candan Erçetin's seventh studio album.
 It released in 2005, around the tenth year of the singer's public career.
 The album is a compilation and partial rearrangement of popular folk songs common to Turkish and Greek cultures, sung in both languages, and represents a culmination of the efforts of Erçetin as a friendship envoy to these two countries.